Zonayed Saki: Career

-Electoral performance
+After retiring from student politics, Saki led the establishment of the Ganosamhati Andolan on 29 August 2002, bringing together activists from labour and social movements.
+The organization emerged as a political platform focused on national liberation and democratic struggle.
+On November 4 and 5, 2016, he assumed the duties as the chief coordinator of the central executive committee of the Ganosanhati Andolan in the special organizational conference.

-In the 2015 Dhaka North City Corporation election, Zonayed Saki, ran for the post of mayor but defeated.
+In the 2015 Dhaka North City Corporation election, Saki, ran for the post of mayor but defeated.
 Later, he participated in the 2018 Bangladeshi general election from Dhaka-12 constituency but also defeated.